-Why Pecorino over Parmigiano?
-Parmigiano Reggiano would be a fine substitute, but there’s something about Pecorino I’m really liking these days — I think it’s its saltiness.
+Parmigiano Reggiano would be a fine substitute for the Pecorino, but there’s something about Pecorino — its saltiness — that works so well here.
 You can cut it the same way as in the fava bean and pecorino salad: Stick the tip of a big chef’s knife right into the block and twist until nice chards break from the block, or you can shave it with a peeler.

 - 1 zucchini, about 8-inches long